-- 2.5.1 If a Workforce Training Plan submitted by March 15, 2024, includes proposed training that clearly requires approval or certification from any state or national entity, such as training that will result in a national certificate or college credit, proof of approval will be required by the proposal submission deadline of March 15, 2024. - 2.5.2 In cases where such approvals are required and have not been obtained prior to the March 15, 2024, deadline, the Lead Applicant must provide documentation that the application for approval has been made and a schedule showing the process and dates for approval. - 2.5.3 In the event that, subsequent to proposal submission, it is determined that approval is required by the Maryland Higher Education Commission or any other regulatory entity, Labor will work with such Strategic Industry Partnerships and the regulatory entity on a case-by-case basis to address the approval process. - 2.5.4 Lead Applicants that have determined that training is exempt from approval or certification must identify the basis for such exemption. - 2.5.5 Job Readiness Training refers to training for low- and no-skilled workers and can constitute any type of training that helps prepare these individuals for occupations defined to be high priority in an industry because of existing or projected shortages.
-Essential Skills training is included in job readiness training.
-Support services such as childcare, transportation, or case management may be included in job readiness training if they alleviate or address a barrier for participants.
-All types of training such as computer skills, language skills, math for manufacturing, basic educational improvement are included as long as these skills are identified as important for the long-term success of the participants in preparing for a specific occupation. - 2.5.6 Prior to disbursement of grant funds, Labor reserves the right to request additional information about any Faculty or Training Provider. - 2.5.7 Training providers that receive grant funds are Subrecipients and must comply with the requirements in Section 3.3.
+2.5.1 If a Workforce Training Plan submitted by September 26, 2025 includes proposed training that clearly requires approval or certification from any state or national entity, such as training that will result in a national certificate or college credit, proof of approval will be required by the proposal submission deadline of September 26, 2025.

+- 2.5.2 In cases where such approvals are required and have not been obtained prior to the September 26, 2025 deadline, the Lead Applicant must provide documentation that the application for approval has been made and a schedule showing the process and dates for approval. - 2.5.3 In the event that, subsequent to proposal submission, it is determined that approval is required by the Maryland Higher Education Commission or any other regulatory entity, MD Labor will work with such Strategic Industry Partnerships and the regulatory entity on a case-by-case basis to address the approval process. - 2.5.4 Lead Applicants that have determined that training is exempt from approval or certification must identify the basis for such exemption. - 2.5.5 Job Readiness Training refers to training for low- and no-skilled workers and can constitute any type of training that helps prepare these individuals for occupations defined to be high priority in an industry because of existing or projected shortages.
+Essential Skills training is included in job readiness training if they alleviate or address a barrier for participants.
+All types of training such as computer skills, language skills, math for manufacturing, basic educational improvement are included as long as these skills are identified as important for the long-term success of the participants in preparing for a specific occupation. - 2.5.6 Prior to disbursement of grant funds, MD Labor reserves the right to request additional information about any Faculty or Training Provider. - 2.5.7 Training providers that receive grant funds are Subrecipients and must comply with the requirements in Section 3.3.